dogecoinfoundation/dogecoin.com/content/dogepedia/how-tos/operating-a-node/index.md

 ### Linux Instructions {#linux-instructions}

-Running a headless Dogecoin Core node on a Linux machine is relatively straightforward.
-VPS plans work very well for this as they usually come with fast and reliable network connections, but make sure the plan you have selected includes enough data transfer per month and at least 60GB of disk space, as specified in the [minimum requirements section](/dogepedia/how-tos/operating-a-node/#minimum-requirements).
+Running Dogecoin Core node on a Linux machine is relatively straightforward.
+VPS plans work very well for running a headless node as they usually come with fast and reliable network connections, but make sure the plan you have selected includes enough data transfer per month and at least 60GB of disk space, as specified in the [minimum requirements section](/dogepedia/how-tos/operating-a-node/#minimum-requirements).
 Ideally, you should execute the following commands as a non-root Linux user - refer to your Linux distribution's manual in case you are not an experienced server administrator.

 - Download the latest Linux build from the [**Dogecoin Github repository**](https://github.com/dogecoin/dogecoin/releases):
     ```console